kgullikson88/blog/content/2015-07-06-ClimateChange.md

 So the evidence lines up very well with both the visual quality of the fits and Occam's razor: The constant model has only one parameter, but very poor predictive power.
 The polynomial model has high predictive power, but a very large parameter space.
 The exponential growth model has the best of both worlds, and has the highest evidence.

-So now that we know that the bayesian evidence gives results that line up with intuition, what does it say about the final model I have tested (exponential growth that has recently stopped)?
-The evidence for that model is:
+So now that we know that the bayesian evidence gives results that line up with intuition, what does it say about the final models I have tested (exponential growth that has recently stopped and correlated noise)?
+The evidence for those models are:

  - Exponential model with GW stop evidence: $100.76 \pm 0.06$

-The evidence for the final model is just slightly smaller than for the exponential growth model.
+ - Correlated Noise model: $77.24 \pm 0.03$

 Now, the actual values are not as important as their *ratio*, so lets take a look at the ratio of each model to every other model in the table below.
 I will convert to actual evidence instead of log(evidence) so that we can really compare how much the data favors one model over the other.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}